matrix-hacks/matrix-puppet-bridge/README.md

 This is symptomatic of a homeserver that is unable to reach the bridge.
 If you curl the bridge URL in the yaml file that you have referenced in synapse's homeserver.yaml, does it 200 OK ?
 Most likely this is misconfigured.
 If you still have this issue ask us in [#matrix-puppet-bridge:matrix.org](https://riot.im/app/#/room/#matrix-puppet-bridge:matrix.org).

+Some hints:

+* We use node's `server.listen` function to create the server.
+We do not pass in a hostnae, only the port that you configure.
+See the default behavior explained here with respect to IPv4 and IPv6: https://nodejs.org/dist/latest-v7.x/docs/api/http.html#http_server_listen_port_hostname_backlog_callback
+* Use netstat and curl to see if the homeserver can truly access the bridge.
+It's probably the most common problem users face.

 ### Q: My access token has changed.
 How can I quickly update my access token on the bridge?

 Run this in your bridge directory: